Student Employment at Butler

 Do you consider working part-time as "just a job"?
 The reality is that your on-campus work experience is so much more than that!
 Using your time wisely while you work is going to positively impact your life professionally, academically, and personally.
 Take pride in the fact that you are working in addition to being in school.
 Find out five ways to maximize your time.
 Also, Affordable Colleges Online has some great information for you to think through as well.

-Questions regarding on-campus employment can directed to Internship and Career Services at (317) 940-9383 or email@example.com.
+Questions regarding on-campus employment can be directed to Alyssa Laskowski at (317) 940-6562 or email@example.com.